Have you been injured in an accident that wasn't your fault?

 Yes.
 In reality, a number of factors can impact whether a successful no win, no fee claim will be possible, including the context of your injury, whether there was a criminal incident or whether there is sufficient evidence to support your claim.

-We can give you a definitive answer over the phone.
+We can give you a clearer answer over the phone.
 Speak to a legal expert now on 0800 612 7456.
 Alternatively, find out if you have a claim with our Claim Checker:

 The amount of money you could claim for your injury will depend on: